pypy/pypy/pypy/doc/discussion/rawrefcount.rst

 this:

     for (p, ob) in P + O:
-        if p is not surviving:
-            unlink p and ob
+        if p is not surviving:    # even if 'ob' might be surviving unlink p and ob
             if ob->ob_refcnt == REFCNT_FROM_PYPY_LIGHT:
                 free(ob)